TinaTruong023/data-literacy_TypicalTueBiker/README.md

 ## Repository Structure

-The repository is organized into several directories, each serving a specific purpose in the research project:
+The repository is organized into several directories:

  - [`src/`](src): Contains Python scripts for data processing and analysis.
  - [`exp/`](exp): Jupyter notebooks detailing the experimental analysis, including counter analysis, trend analysis, and correlation studies.